nasa/openmct/SECURITY.md

 # Security Policy

-Open MCT is an open source project and may contain externally provided code.
-External contributions must follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 The Open MCT team secures our code base using a combination of code review, dependency review, and periodic security reviews.
 Static analysis performed during automated verification additionally safeguards against common coding errors which may result in vulnerabilities.

 ### Reporting a Vulnerability